How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 They do this because it’s an excellent place to feed and breed since fungus thrives in damp soil.

-Fungus gnats are attracted to the smell of sugary sap, which succulents exude from their leaves and stems as a nectar-like substance for ants that help protect them against other insects.
+Fungus gnats are attracted to the smell of sugary sap, which succulents exude from their leaves and stems as a nectar-like substance for ants that helps protect them against other insects.

-The gnats love these sweet secretions so much they’ll lay eggs on your plants if there are enough of these tasty treats.
+The gnats love these sweet secretions so much that they’ll lay eggs on your plants if there are enough tasty treats.

-Fungus gnats can live outdoors, too, so you might need to deal with gnat infestations on your succulent garden if gnats are breeding there.
+Gnats can live outdoors, too, so you might need to deal with gnat infestations in your succulent garden if gnats are breeding there.

 Succulents are gnat magnets for several reasons.